MicrosoftDocs/azure-docs/articles/storage/file-sync/file-sync-cloud-tiering-overview.md

 -	Volume Free Space Policy in GB
 -	20 GB of volume free space

-The following table includes some examples of how the threshold is calculated and when the disk will be in Low Disk Space mode.
+The following table includes some examples of how the threshold is calculated and when the disk will be in low disk space mode.

 | Volume Size                               | Volume Free Space Policy | Current Volume Free Space | Threshold \= Min (10%, Volume Free Space Policy, 20GB)                 | Is Low Disk Space Mode? | Reason                         |
 | ----------------------------------------- | ------------------------ | ------------------------- | ----------------------------- | ----------------------- | ------------------------------ |